VasuML07/ZeroMemory/README.md

 No persistent user sessions

-These limitations are intentional tradeoffs to ensure cost and privacy guarantees.
+These are deliberate design choices to guarantee cost control and privacy.

 Future Enhancements